 We’ve been experiencing some kindness issues in our home recently between the siblings.
 Apparently, the elementary school across the street, where our children attend, has been experiencing some kindness issues school-wide as well.
 Our weekly e-mail from the school has included quotes about kindness.
 It’s not surprising of course.
 It’s hard to be kind when you’re angry, frustrated, stressed, tired and hungry… shall I go on?

 Within our home, it’s reached a fever-pitch.
-And one day, out of my own frustration, I began yelling “walk away, just walk away, WALK AWAY!”
+One day, out of my own frustration, I began yelling “walk away, just walk away, WALK AWAY!”
 I gave a short lesson in the power of walking away, of choosing to ignore the injustice.
 The power in not allowing another to rob you of your joy.
 Terribly unfortunate that it was delivered through slightly gritted teeth.

 Let’s build some tools.

 Mindfulness: Another way to incorporate the ‘yoga away’ philosophy is during the mindfulness portion of a yoga class.
 A way to teach this is to have the children take a minute or two to think about how they feel right then and there in yoga class.
 You might then give them all a turn to share their feelings.
 Explain that taking a moment in any particular situation to assess their emotions is a great exercise, and will move them in the direction of lifelong mindful living.
 When we come to an assessment of feelings of anger, the next step is: what do I want to do with this anger?
 Do I really want to hurt someone?
-Or would it be better to use words and express myself?
+Would it be better to use words and express myself?
 Do I need to ask for some alone time?
 The solution comes in this space.

 What do you all think of this?
-Do you think you could thread the ‘yoga away’ concept into the beginning, body, or end of a class?
+Do you think you could thread the ‘yoga away’ concept into the beginning, body or end of a class?
 What other creative ways can you expand on this philosophy?
 I hope it inspires you!